 But Knobe goes on to say that outside philosophical circles, people recoil at this idea.
-The broader public believes the exact opposite: it is our suppressed feelings and desires that reveal our deepest identity.
-These desires must be obeyed for our lives to be authentic to our true self.
-Hence anyone with same-sex attraction (his opening illustration to his op-ed column) is urged to forsake religious beliefs, marriage vows, etc. in order to “come out” and express their true self.
+The broader public believes the exact opposite: It is our suppressed feelings and desires that reveal our deepest identities.
+These desires must be obeyed for our lives to be authentic to our true selves.
+Hence anyone with same-sex attraction, Knobe’s opening illustration to his op-ed column, is urged to forsake religious beliefs, marriage vows, etc., in order to “come out” and express his or her true self.

-So, do deep-seated moral values or feelings or desires determine our true self?
+So, do deep-seated, moral values, feelings, or desires determine our true selves?
 Rather than a strict either/or, Knobe concludes that both views are too simplistic.
-His initial investigation suggests that we find our true self through a complicated process that combines both aspects—we develop a value judgment based on what we believe makes life worth living, what will create the most satisfying experience of existence.
+His initial investigation suggests that we find our true selves through a complicated process that combines both aspects—we develop a value judgment based on what we believe makes life worth living and what will create the most satisfying experience of existence.

-He’s right to reject the either/or, but fails to see that our true self is only found in a radically different “third way.”
-Any search for our true self that focuses on desires, personal beliefs, or a combination is still limited to the self.
-It elevates individual perception – with all its biases and distortions – to ultimate reality.
+He’s right to reject the either/or fallacy but fails to see that our true selves are only found in a radically different “third way.”
+Any search for our true selves that focuses on desires, personal beliefs, or a combination is still limited to the self.
+It elevates individual perception, with all its biases and distortions, to ultimate reality.

-Fortunately, our true self is revealed by a source outside of us.
-Objective truth exists, reality beyond personal perception.
+Fortunately, our true selves are revealed by a source outside of us.
+Objective truth exists, reality exists, beyond personal perception.
 Scripture offers our ultimate identity as those made in the image of God, created to live in a relationship of love for all eternity.
 In love, Jesus redeemed us while we were his enemies.
 The Father invites us to live within his perspective—one that sees us “in Christ,” outside of time, in our totality.
 Not defined by desires, behaviors, or failures, but as those who on the last day will be purified.
-The beautiful Bride, seated at the Wedding Feast with his Son in a marriage he arranged from before the foundation of the world.
+The beautiful Bride, seated at the Wedding Feast with the Son in a marriage he arranged from before the foundation of the world.